siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 |U|=0 \quad\Longleftrightarrow\quad U=0.
 $$

-This is the precise sense in which the ultrareal layer is positive definite.
+This is the precise square-form sense in which the ultrareal layer is positive definite.

 This matches ordinary experience.
 Existing things appear as positive values.
 We meet an apple, not a negative apple.
 We meet a block, not a negative block.